Fundamental Knowledge about DVDs

 Three Types of Data

 DVD videos also support Line 21 Closed Caption.
-For audio streams, a DVD can have maximally 8 audio streams within it (8 audio streams mean 8 dubs of different languages).
+For audio streams, a DVD can have a maximum of 8 audio streams within it (8 audio streams mean 8 dubs of different languages).
 A DVD can be compatible with various audio formats like AC3, MPEG, LPCM, DTS, SDDS, etc.

 A subpicture is a graphical display system which is a part of DVD-Video.
 It is mostly used to display subtitles, but it also can be used for menu highlighting and some other effects.
 A DVD can have, at most, 32 subpicture streams.